 Let’s circle back to Chopra’s two points of success: happiness and the realization of goals.
 I think we can all agree that no one will ever achieve total and complete happiness (existential and theological belief systems aside).
 Furthermore, we can agree that we never want to be done being happy.

 Goals, on the other hand, in and of themselves, are a conclusion.
 But here’s the thing about goals — they are ever-changing.

 Back to my writing example: Once I make six figures, am I done writing?
-Do I go for seven? (*Insert the cry laughing emoji here*).
+Do I go for seven?
 What if I make six figures and still no one knows who I am?
-What if I work so hard at it that my fiancé leaves me for someone named Todd?
+What if I work so hard at it that my wife leaves me for someone named Todd?
 The same is true even with the aspirational goal.
 Even if I know I’ve inspired people, then what?
 I need to inspire more?
 How many is enough?
 Then do I do a TED Talk?
 Start a cult?